DannyNemer/dantil/README.md

 ### <a id="dantil-countEndAll"></a>`dantil.countEndAll`
 <a href="#dantil-countEndAll">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L1285 "View in source") [&#x24C9;][1]

-Prints (and resets the values of) all invocation counts (identified by different labels) recorded by `dantil.count()`.
-Does not print counters that are never reached (having not initialized their keys).
+Prints (and resets the values of) the counter value of each label recorded by `counter.count()`, and each counter's value as a percentage of all counters.
 <br>
 <br>
+Does not print counters that are never reached (having not initialized their keys).
 Prints counts in order of decreasing value.

 #### Example
 ```js